rktrlng/picade_lufa/README.md

     sudo ./upload Keyboard.hex

+or both a mouse and a keyboard:

+    sudo ./upload KeyboardMouse.hex

 After successful uploading (avrdude done.
 Thank you.), you may have to unplug the USB cable and plug it back in, to make sure your new USB device actually enumerates.
 Usually it just works though.

 You're done.